-15. Hide iterations: Only visible for calltree items that are recognized or manually defined as loop (see "Set as loop" below).
+- 15. Hide iterations: Only visible for calltree items that are recognized or manually defined as loop (see "Set as loop" below).
 By activating, all children of the loop are hidden.
-The grandchildren are shown and its values for the different iterations are aggregated (see Figure 2.9).
+The grandchildren are shown and its values for the different iterations are aggregated (see Figure 2.8). - 16.
+Call site: For call-trees only.
+Enabled only if there is a reference node.
+Offers information about the caller of the reference node. - a) Location: Displays information about the module and position within the module (line numbers) of the caller of the reference node. - b) Set as loop: Marks the selected tree item as loop.
+All subitems are treated as iterations.
+An additional context menu item "Hide iterations" appears.

-Figure 2.9: The item main_loop with 1000 iteration is marked as a loop.
+Figure 2.8: The item main_loop with 1000 iteration is marked as a loop.
 The aggregated view on the right is the result of selecting "Hide iterations".